 This section will describe the Edit Global area and how it is used to edit connectors and application areas.
 Information on these elements may be found on the Connectors and Application Areas pages respectively.

 When a connector is double-clicked in the Connectors list, it is opened for editing in the Edit Connector area.

-- Is Attach Point: This check box toggles the connector as being an attach or not.
-A connector that has been marked as an attach will not appear on the symbol when it is placed in a drawing.
-Additionally, the connector will not snap to other connectors when the symbol is being moved about a drawing.
-However, the connector will connect to other connectors, if their respective symbol is being dragged about and the connection rules allow it.
+- Is Attach Point: This check box toggles the connector as being an Attach or not.
+A connector that has been marked as an Attach will not appear on the symbol when it is placed in a drawing.
+Additionally, the connector will not snap to other connectors when the symbol is being moved about a drawing unless the respective symbol's connection rules allow it.

 - Add Attach: Attaches are the set of connectors that the current connector is allowed to attach to.
 Attaches are references to other connectors, and these references can be added to the connector manually by entering the other connectors’ codes in this field.

-- Attaches: his is a list of the attaches currently assigned to the connector.
+- Attaches: This is a list of the Attaches currently assigned to the connector.
 Attaches can be removed by selecting them, then either pressing the Delete key on the keyboard, or pressing the Remove Attach button below.
-There are two additional ways to add attaches to a connector.
-By dragging a connector from the Connectors list to the Attaches list, that connector’s code will be added as an attach.
-Additionally, the arrow button on the left side of the Edit Connector area will add attaches for all of the connectors that are currently selected in the Connectors list.
+There are two additional ways to add Attaches to a connector.
+By dragging a connector from the Connectors list to the Attaches list, that connector’s code will be added as an Attach.
+Additionally, the arrow button on the left side of the Edit Connector area will add Attaches for all of the connectors that are currently selected in the Connectors list.

 Edit Application Area